 - Alumni and family programs to provide ongoing support

 Recovery is a lifetime journey whose chances of success greatly increase if a person accepts help from peers and professionals.
-At Red Oak Recovery®, we are helping you or someone you love to lay down the burden of substance abuse, eating disorders, and mental illness.
-Call us today at 866-457-7590 to learn more about how gestalt therapy can help.
+At Red Oak Recovery, we are helping you or someone you love to lay down the burden of substance use, eating disorders, and mental illness.
+Call us today at 828.382.9699 to learn more about how gestalt therapy can help.